-The Family Nurse Practitioner (FNP) Program is designed for nurses who are looking to advance their career in a structured yet independent setting.
-FNPs provide care for a wide range of patients, traditionally in clinical settings or family practices.
-Most FNPs work under the supervision of a physician, but some states do allow FNPs to practice on their own.
+The Family Nurse Practitioner (FNP) program is designed for nurses who are looking to advance their career in a structured yet independent setting.

-Clinical internship sites are chosen based on availability of multiple experiences in conjunction with acute care partnerships, student preferences, and faculty guidance.
+Clinical internship sites are chosen based on availability of multiple experiences in conjunction with partnerships, student preferences, and faculty guidance.

 Preparing you for the future

 The FNP program prepares students to take the Family Nurse Practitioner certification exam to become a board certified FNP.

 Where can FNPs practice?
 Here are a few common settings where FNPs choose to grow their career:

 - Physicians' offices

 - Nurse-managed clinics